How to Find & Track Fraggles in Your SEO EffortsApril 24, 2020

 You can see in the example below that the Fraggles in this example are simply a carousel of text links.

 Optimizing and tracking the impact of Fraggles in SEO is a new opportunity for digital marketers to see and benefit from the optimization that they are creating for their clients, even when it is hart do report on from other, more traditional SEO tools.
 There is currently no way to easily track which results for you and your competitors are getting Fraggles in SERPs, and find out what is actually showing in each of your search results.
 The MobileMoxie SERPerater allows you to track SERP changes and help you discover new opportunities as they appear in the SERP, especially when following up attempts to create Fraggles in your content.
+This tutorial has focused on what users who subscribe to the MobileMoxie tools have access to.
+If you want to try the tool for free, we have a more limited mobile SERP test, or you can sign up for a 7-day free trial.
 We hope you have found this step-by-step tutorial valuable!